Muon-catalyzed fusion

 Methods for obtaining muons, however, require far more energy than can be produced by the resulting fusion reactions.
-Muons decay rapidly due to their unstable nature and cannot be usefully stored.
+Muons have a mean lifetime of 2.2 µs, much longer than that of many other subatomic particles but nevertheless far too brief to allow their useful storage.

 To create useful room-temperature muon-catalyzed fusion, reactors would need a cheap, efficient muon source and/or a way for each individual muon to catalyze many more fusion reactions.
-Laser-driven muon sources are one possible approach.

 History

-Andrei Sakharov and F.C.
-Frank predicted the phenomenon of muon-catalyzed fusion on theoretical grounds before 1950.
+Andrei Sakharov and F. C. Frank predicted the phenomenon of muon-catalyzed fusion on theoretical grounds before 1950.
 Yakov Borisovich Zel'dovich also wrote about the phenomenon of muon-catalyzed fusion in 1954.
-Luis W. Alvarez et al., when analyzing the outcome of some experiments with muons incident on a hydrogen bubble chamber at Berkeley in 1956, observed muon-catalysis of exothermic p-d, proton and deuteron, nuclear fusion, which results in a helion, a gamma ray, and a release of about 5.5 MeV of energy.
+Luis W. Alvarez et al., when analyzing the outcome of some experiments with muons incident on a hydrogen bubble chamber at Berkeley in 1956, observed muon-catalysis of exothermic p–d, proton and deuteron, nuclear fusion, which results in a helion, a gamma ray, and a release of about 5.5 MeV of energy.
 The Alvarez experimental results, in particular, spurred John David Jackson to publish one of the first comprehensive theoretical studies of muon-catalyzed fusion in his ground-breaking 1957 paper.
 This paper contained the first serious speculations on useful energy release from muon-catalyzed fusion.
 Jackson concluded that it would be impractical as an energy source, unless the "alpha-sticking problem" (see below) could be solved, leading potentially to an energetically cheaper and more efficient way of utilizing the catalyzing muons.